GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 MultiWiggleAdapter, or an array of complete subtrack adapter configs to the "subadapters" slot for MultiWiggleAdapter.
-The subadapters slot can contain extra fields such as color, which is interpreted as the subtrack color, and any accessory fields like "group" that might help end users organize the subtracks
+The subadapters slot can contain extra fields such as color, which is interpreted as the subtrack color, and any accessory fields like "group" that might help end users organize the subtracks.

-Example with group field
+Example with group field:

 ```json
 {